 full overlap of Pre-MG1 and Pre-MG2: UE is required to perform all measurements assigned to Pre-MG1 in Pre-MG2 and drop all measurements assigned to Pre-MG2, if Pre-MG1 is configured with higher priority than Pre-MG2, or UE is required to perform all measurements assigned to Pre-MG2 in Pre-MG2 and drop all measurements assigned to Pre-MG1, if Pre-MG1 is configured with lower priority than Pre-MG2.

+Option 2a: OPPO

+The MO associated with Pre-MG1 is not allowed to be measured with activated Pre-MG2/Type-2 MG without explicated signalling.

 Option 3: MTK

 No need to introduce implicit association for concurrent gaps with Pre-MG.